Global existence for non-homogeneous incompressible inviscid fluids in presence of Ekman pumping

+This having been pointed out, we notice that the smallness conditions formulated in Theorems \ref{th:g=1_d}, \ref{th:g=0_d} and \ref{th:g=1_2} are invariant with respect to the above scaling.
+Besides, this indicates that our smallness conditions are somehow sharp.

+\medbreak Interestingly, we observe that, if we were to replace the non-homogeneous Besov norms appearing in Theorems \ref{th:g=1_d}, \ref{th:g=0_d} and \ref{th:g=1_2} with the corresponding homogeneous ones (and if we were to forget about the $L^2$ norm of $u_0$ appearing in the smallness conditions), we could allow for more freedom in the chosen scaling.

+More precisely, the restriction $\ell=1$ would not be needed in Theorems \ref{th:g=1_d} and \ref{th:g=0_d}, as the smallness conditions there would be invariant under the scaling \eqref{eq:scaling} with $R=1$ (actually, for any $R>0$ in the case of Theorem \ref{th:g=1_d}).
+In addition, in the situation of Theorem \ref{th:g=1_2} (hence, in particular, $\g=1$) one could take any $\ell>0$ and $R=\ell^{-1}$ in \eqref{eq:scaling} and see that the smallness condition of that statement would remain invariant for that choice of the scaling.

-The rest of the work is devoted to the proof of the previous statements.
-Before continuing, let us mention that, although the vorticity of the fluid does not appear in the formulation of the main results, this quantity plays an important role in our analysis.
+\paragraph*{Vorticity.} Let us mention that, although the vorticity of the fluid does not appear in the formulation of the main results, this quantity plays an important role in our analysis.
 Therefore, let us spend some lines to introduce it.

 Given an incompressible velocity field $u$, we define the vorticity matrix $ \Omega $ of $u$ as twice the skew-symmetric part of its Jacobian matrix, namely $\Omega\,:=\,Du\,-\,\nabla u$, where $Du$ is the Jacobian matrix of $u$ and $\nabla u\,=\,^tDu$ is its transpose matrix.
 We adopt the convention of identifying $\Omega$ with the vector field $\o\,:=\,\nabla\times u$ when $d=3$ and, when $d=2$, with the scalar field $\o\,:=\,\d_1u^2\,-\,\d_2u^1$.